 Yes.
-The Governor must maintain and publish a list of designated or listed persons who are the target of financial sanctions under any of the Orders listed in Schedule 1 to the 2013 Regulations.
-This is deemed to be fulfilled by publishing a web address that provides a link to the consolidated list of persons constituting the target of the sanctions.
+The Governor of Bermuda must maintain and publish a list of designated or listed persons who are the target of financial sanctions under any of the Orders listed in Schedule 1 to the 2013 Regulations.
+This is deemed to be fulfilled by publishing a web address that provides a link to the UK Treasury’s Consolidated List of persons constituting the target of the sanctions.

 The Governor must also maintain and publish a list of restricted goods under any of the Orders listed in Schedule 1 to the 2013 Regulations which is deemed to be fulfilled by publishing a web address that provides links to:

 which constitute the consolidated list of restricted goods.